hggh/awesant/README.md

     }

-In this case the redis-output is bound to the inputs 'apache-access-log' and 'syslog', but if the log events are pushed to the output then the type of the input is used for the json event.
-That means that '@type' is set to the type of the input, not of the output.
+In this case the redis-output is bound to the inputs 'apache-access-log' and 'syslog'.

+When the log events are pushed to the output the type of the input is used for the JSON event.
+This means that '@type' is set to the type of the input, not of the output.

 # SSL and authentication support